 These borrowers, who were essentially destined to fail, then had few options to avoid foreclosure once the low payment options ran dry.

 In late 2006 and early 2007, many of the largest subprime lenders closed shop, including Fremont, New Century, Ameriquest, and many, many more.
 Too many to list to be honest.

 Others, like Countrywide and Indymac, offered subprime loans alongside other seemingly less risky offerings, and eventually shuttered as well.

 I’d add a list of subprime lenders, but there aren’t any left…here is a general list of closed lenders, many of them subprime.

-Nowadays if you’re looking for a subprime loan, you can either check out government programs like the FHA or seek out a non-QM lender, the latter of which offers more accommodating financing alternatives.
+Nowadays, if you’re looking for a subprime loan, you can either check out government programs like FHA loans or VA loans, or seek out a non-QM lender, the latter of which offers more accommodating financing alternatives.